Ruby Rose Documents Her Emergency Surgery After Suffering A Serious Stunt Injury

 To everyone asking about my new Pez dispenser scar on my neck… A couple of months ago I was told I needed an emergency surgery or I was risking becoming paralyzed… I had herniated two discs doing stunts, and they were close to severing my spinal chord.
 I was in chronic pain and yet couldn’t feel my arms… Thank you Dr Bray for everything you did and for allowing me to keep working and doing what I love.
 I am forever in your debt.
 And to anyone asking why I let them video it..
 Did you not watch that Greys anatomy episode where they left a towel in a patient??
 Also I wanted to see what happens when we go under.

 Ruby has been busy after starring in the series Orange Is The New Black.
-The prolific actress is about to appear as Batwoman when the CW program premieres on October 6.
+The prolific actress is about to appear as Batwoman when The CW program premieres on October 6.

-“I do think [the LGBT community] has come a long way…, and we’re getting a lot more representation on television.”
+“I do think [the LGBT community] has come a long way, and we’re getting a lot more representation on television.”

-Ruby will star as Batman’s sister, Kate Kane, in the fresh series.
+Ruby will star as Batman’s cousin, Kate Kane, in the fresh series.
 Her character gets herself kicked out of the military after identifying as a lesbian during the days of when the “don’t ask, don’t tell” law was in effect in the U.S. This law, in effect until 2011, meant that an LGBT person was not permitted to serve in the military unless they kept their sexuality a secret.

 Keep up on Ruby Rose’s activities by following this popular celebrity on her personal Instagram account.